comp-imaging-sci/pic-recon/README.md

 **Contact:** vak2@illinois.edu, maa@illinois.edu

+**Abstract:** Obtaining a useful estimate of an object from highly incomplete imaging measurements remains a holy grail of imaging science.
+Deep learning methods have shown promise in learning object priors or constraints to improve the conditioning of an ill-posed imaging inverse problem.
+In this study, a framework for estimating an object of interest that is semantically related to a known prior image, is proposed.
+An optimization problem is formulated in the disentangled latent space of a style-based generative model, and semantically meaningful constraints are imposed using the disentangled latent representation of the prior image.
+Stable recovery from incomplete measurements with the help of a prior image is theoretically analyzed.
+Numerical experiments demonstrating the superior performance of our approach as compared to related methods are presented

 ## System Requirements
 - Linux/Unix-based systems recommended.
 The code hasn't been tested on Windows.
 - 64 bit Python 3.6+.
 The code has been tested with Python 3.7.4 installed via Anaconda